How much do you know about the instinct?

 It’s a radical new concept in relationship psychology that explains what really drives men in relationships.

-After hearing about the hero instinct through a friend, I dived right in to learning everything I could about it.
+I’m 39, single, and emotionally unavailable.
+So I decided to dive right in to learning everything I could about it.

 And something VERY surprising happened to me.
-I quickly realized that it explains so much about my own lifetime of relationship failure.
+I quickly realized that the hero instinct explains so much about my own lifetime of relationship failure.

 The hero instinct hit the nail on the head as to why I’ve been emotionally unavailable to women my whole life.